Atilla1976/Project_4_Behavioral_Cloning/README.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* [model.py](https://github.com/Atilla1976/SDCarND_P4_Behavioral_Cloning/blob/main/model.py) containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* [drive.py](https://github.com/Atilla1976/SDCarND_P4_Behavioral_Cloning/blob/main/drive.py) for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* [model.h5](https://github.com/Atilla1976/SDCarND_P4_Behavioral_Cloning/blob/main/model.h5) containing a trained convolution neural network
-* writeup_report.md summarizing the results
+* Readme.md summarizing the results
+* [run1.mp4](https://github.com/Atilla1976/SDCarND_P4_Behavioral_Cloning/blob/main/run1.mp4) - video recording of my vehicle driving autonomously around the track for at least one full lap

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing